The geometry of jamming algorithms in the random Lorentz gas: VA-edge Computational Efficiency

-We have observed in Fig.~\ref{fig:Fig5}(a) that different algorithms reach IS with different $\hat{\varphi}$.
-More importantly, we observe that for any $d$ value VA-max and CALiPPSO reach the same value $\hat{\varphi}_\text{min}$, while VA-min and force-min reach the same value $\hat{\varphi}_\text{max}$.
-Two different algorithms reaching the same IS for any $d$ value is hardly a coincidence and suggests $\hat{\varphi}_\text{min}$ and $\hat{\varphi}_\text{max}$ play an important role.
+We have observed \comment{in Fig.~\ref{fig:Fig5}(a)} that different algorithms reach ISs with different $\hat{\varphi}$.
+More importantly, we observe that for any $d$ VA-max and CALiPPSO reach seemingly equal densities as do VA-min and force-min.
+Two different algorithms reaching the same IS for any $d$ is hardly a coincidence and suggests that $\hat{\varphi}_\text{min}$ and $\hat{\varphi}_\text{max}$ play important roles.
 Could they be threshold values for different classes of algorithms?

 To try to answer to the above question, we recap what is known about the paradigmatic model for complex systems, the Sherrington--Kirkpatrick (SK) model.
 The model is composed of $N$ Ising spins interacting through randomly chosen couplings (e.g.\ Gaussian couplings of zero mean and variance equal to $1/N$).
-In the large $N$ limit, the ground state energy is known from the Parisi solution, but it is not easy to attain by a polynomial-time algorithm.
-For example, it is well-known that greedy algorithms (i.e.\ algorithms decreasing the energy at each step, like the VA algorithms) reach different asymptotic energies depending on the degree of greediness: the most greedy version gets trapped far away from the ground state, while the most reluctant version approach closer the ground state \cite{parisi2003statistical}.
-Recently, Montanari presented an algorithm that approximates the ground state energy of the SK model to arbitrary precision in a time that scales quadratically with the system size (and inversely in the precision).
-Even more recently, the most reluctant algorithm has been reanalyzed \cite{erba2024} finding evidence it can approach the ground state energy in a time $O(N^2)$ (while the most greedy version runs in a time $O(N)$).
-The overall picture that comes out from the study of algorithms optimizing the SK model is that different energy thresholds exist for algorithms running in times scaling differently with the system size, that is, with the dimension of the space over which the function to be optimized is defined.
+In the large $N$ limit, the ground state energy is known from the Parisi solution, but it is not easily attainable by a polynomial-time algorithm.
+For example, it is well-known that greedy algorithms (i.e.\ algorithms decreasing the energy at each step, like the VA algorithms) reach different asymptotic energies depending on the degree of greediness.
+The most greedy version gets trapped far away from the ground state, while the most reluctant version more closely approaches the ground state~\cite{parisi2003statistical}.
+Recently, Montanari \cite{Montanari2019} presented an algorithm that approximates the ground state energy of the SK model to arbitrary precision in a time that scales quadratically with the system size (and inversely in the precision).
+Even more recently, the most reluctant algorithm has been reanalyzed \cite{erba2024}, finding evidence it can approach the ground state energy in a time $O(N^2)$ (while the most greedy version runs in a time $O(N)$).
+The overall picture that comes out from the study of algorithms optimizing the SK model is that different energy thresholds exist for algorithms running in times scaling differently with system size, that is, with the dimension of the space over which the function to be optimized is defined.